Unfinished Overpass Collapses In World Cup City

 An unfinished overpass collapsed last Thursday (July 3) in the Brazilian World Cup host city of Belo Horizonte, killing at least one person.

-This recent incident has cast a shadow over the World Cup tournament city that has suffered repeated construction accidents and delays.
+This recent incident has cast a shadow over the World Cup tournament city that has suffered repeated construction accidents and delays and has caught the attention of building collapse lawyers in New York City.

 The Chicago Tribune reports: